OlGe404/ansible-collections/roles/pip/README.md

 pip
 =========

-Install pip packages into an venv for python3 (tested on debian-based distros).
+Install pip packages into an venv for python3.
+The venv will be created using the python3-venv package (tested on debian-based distros).

-> NOTE: The installation of necessary packages like python3, python3-venv and python3-packaging is not managed by this role.
+> NOTE: The installation of required packages like python3, python3-venv and python3-packaging is not managed by this role.
 > You can install those packages beforehand by using the "apt" role from this collection.

 Requirements